nobohan/OpenArdenneMap/templates/README.md

 ```
 This script will produce the raw map file and already compose the templated map file.

-3) Fine-tune the map in Inkscape
+3) Fine-tune the map in Inkscape and export it as pdf or png

 ## Components